 There is no single ‘best’ litter (other than the best one that works for you).
-That’s clear just from this Facebook post where I asked for your own preferences – while there are a few brands that keep coming up, there’s a lot of variety in the responses too.
+That’s clear just from this Facebook post where I asked for your preferences – while there are a few brands that keep coming up, there’s a lot of variety in the responses too.

 I, personally, have a few favorites, all of which are clay clumping.
-I have included them below, but again - these are my favorites that work for me and my cats.
+I have included them below, but again – these are the favorites that work for me and my cats.
 It will always vary.

 - Dr. Elsey’s Premium Clumping Cat Litter – buy it here